Nostalgic for the Present Tour: Background

 Sia toured in North America and Europe in 2010, and in Australia and North America in 2011, to promote her album We Are Born.
 She then turned to songwriting, retiring from performing for several years.
 In 2014, she released the album 1000 Forms of Fear, which, together with its singles and videos like "Chandelier" that featured Maddie Ziegler, achieved considerable success, gaining Sia wider public notice.
 When Sia performed at various award ceremonies, television shows and other events to promote the album, she wore a wig covering part of her face in an effort to retain some privacy and control over her image.

 In April 2016, after Sia released her seventh album, This Is Acting, she performed a live concert for the first time in five years at the Coachella Valley Music and Arts Festival.
 The concert featured projected videos above the stage with choreographed vignettes, including several that featured Ziegler, while Sia's small dance troupe duplicated the videos' choreography onstage.
 The performance was widely praised.
 In June 2016, Sia gave a similar concert at Red Rocks Amphitheatre in Colorado, featuring Ziegler.

 The North American leg of the tour was announced on 16 May 2016.
 From May to August, Sia performed nearly a dozen festival and other concerts in America and European and Middle Eastern countries, establishing the format that she would use on the Nostalgic for the Present Tour, with her dance troupe and video projections, while wearing her "huge white bow hat over a black and white wig covering her face."
 Ryan Heffington, the choreographer for both the stage performances and the recorded tour visuals, first met Sia in 2013.
 Their collaborations, beginning with the "Chandelier" video in 2014, for which he won a VMA Award, have "done more to raise the standards of dance in pop music than nearly any current artist integrating the forms."
+For the North American part of the tour, Sia partnered with rescue organizations to conduct a dog adoption fair at each of her concerts.

 In November and December 2017 Sia concluded the second leg of the tour, a stadium mini-tour in Australasia.
 With these dates, she became the third female soloist to play Australian stadiums in the past quarter century, after Taylor Swift (2013's Red Tour and 2015's 1989 Tour) and Madonna (1993's Girlie Show Tour).
 Ziegler also accompanied Sia for this run of shows.

+A concert performance film made of the tour was released in theatres in 2026, featuring Ziegler's dancing.